BCLab-UNM/MARIAM/src/arm_controller/README.md

 |   6   | Cross key (left/right) | Change speed type       |
 |   7   | Cross key (up/down)    | Change speed            |

-## Experiment node arguments
-The experiment node has four arguments that can be specified before running the node.
-Parameters:
-- delay: the amount of time in seconds to wait before publishing poses.
-- duration: the amount of time in seconds to publish poses for.
-- frequency: the amount of time in seconds to wait before publishing another pose.
-- max_ticks: the number of ticks before switching to a different pose, point, etc.
-- exp_type: sets the type of experiment you want to perform.
-  - `exp_type:=constraint-exp` will start publishing poses to the topic "/joy_target_pose" and was used for testing constrained path planning with moveit2.
-Does not use the max_ticks parameter.
-  - `exp_type:=ellipse-trace` will start publishing waypoints along an ellipse to the "/high_freq_publisher" topic. max_ticks will affect the amount of time that will pass before publishing the next waypoint.
-  - `exp_type:=force-exp` will start publishing floating point values to the topic "/force".
-When `max_ticks` is reached, the value will get incremented by a random value, or get reset back to zero if it's greater than or equal to 2.
-  - If a value is not provided, then three poses will start getting published to "/high_freq_publisher".

-NOTE: delay, duration, and frequency need to be specified as floating point values (for example: use 1.0 instead of 1).

-Example command: `ros2 run arm_controller experiment --ros-args -p delay:=1.0 duration:=150.0 frequency:=0.002 max_ticks:=200 --exp_type:=ellipse-trace`

-## Launch Files

-### xsarm_joy.launch.py
 Launch command (with fake hardware):
 ```bash
 ros2 launch arm_controller xsarm_joy.launch.py